Article by Angela Haldane

 Q. I have suffered from migraines for years.
 How can I best manage them naturally?

 A. A migraine is characterised by vascular dilation producing a unilateral headache.
-Factors such as low blood sugar, or flickering lights/glare, hormonal fluctuations, stress, lack of sleep, or a food allergy such as cheese, chocolate, red wine can precipitate a migraine.
+Factors such as low blood sugar, or flickering lights/glare, hormonal fluctuations, stress, lack of sleep, or a food allergy such as cheese, chocolate, red wine can trigger a migraine.

 Herbal medicine has the ability to balance hormonal levels, relax the nervous system and assist with sleep.

 Active Elements Magnesium (3.1 or 4.2) relaxes the smooth muscle of the vessel walls, thereby easing the migraine.
 You would need to take this on a regular basis or use as an ‘acute’ – taking 1 tablet hourly for 5 hours.
-You can get this via your natural health practitioner (Natural Ange Ltd) – do a mineral appraisal on this website if you wish – Homepage.

 Eat regular savoury protein foods, have a massage regularly and stress management is vital in the prevention of migraines.